 What to Expect

 Although most people who suffer from allergies and related illnesses can benefit from allergy drops, many people aren’t aware it’s an option.
-For those whose allergies prevent them from living a full, productive life, allergy drops provide an effective, safe and cost effective option.
+For those whose allergies prevent them from living a full, productive life, allergy drops provide an effective, safe, and cost effective option.
 Not only does this benefit patients who can’t tolerate or don’t respond to shots or other therapies, it provides tremendous benefits to employers and our entire healthcare system.

 Making your visit pleasant, comfortable and free of surprises is our first priority at Allergy Associates of La Crosse.
 Before you visit the clinic, we’ll send you a packet of information and questionnaires to complete.
 These will help us make your first visit efficient and prepare us for better understanding your individual “allergic fingerprint.”
+On the day of your visit, be sure to eat a full, regular meal before your appointment unless you been specifically instructed to fast for testing purposes.

 At your first visit: